 Statistics say there’s a good chance you do one or both.
-According to the National Retail Federation, 154 million consumers shopped online or in store over Thanksgiving weekend 2016.
-The most popular shopping day was Black Friday, when approximately 114 million – 74% of all Thanksgiving weekend shoppers – visited a store or retail website.
+According to the National Retail Federation, 174 million consumers shopped online or in store over Thanksgiving weekend 2017.
+The most popular shopping day was Black Friday, when approximately 143 million visited a store or retail website.

 Why is Black Friday so popular?
 The short answer: because it’s the traditional kickoff day for the holiday shopping season.
 Historically, it’s also been the best day to find great deals on the year’s hottest toys, games, and electronics.
 You don’t have to look any further than our own Black Friday shopping guide to see why.

 Black Friday is great for budget-conscious shoppers.
 On the other hand, when you think about it, it’s weird that one day in particular emerged as the paramount American shopping holiday.
 What gives?